kubernetes-sigs/kube-scheduler-simulator/keps/159-scheduler-simulator-operator/README.md

   // A human readable message indicating details about why the simulator is in this phase.
   // optional
   Message *string

+  // KubeAPIServerURL is the url to access the kube-apiserver in the simulator.
+  KubeAPIServerURL string
 }

 type SimulatorPhase string
 const (
+  // SimulatorPending means the simulator is waiting for the controller to start to creating the Pod for this Simulator resource.
+  SimulatorPending SimulatorPhase = "Pending"
   // SimulatorCreating means the simulator is being creating.
   SimulatorCreating SimulatorPhase = "Creating"
   // SimulatorAvailable means the simulator is available.